binipringle/crim-outline/index.md

 ## 2. Proximate causation

 **Proximate Cause analysis: are there any intervening cause(s)?**

-Proximate cause is a fairness limitation for determining who among those that satisfy the but for standard should be held accountable for resulting harm.
+**Rule:** Proximate cause is a fairness limitation for determining who among those that satisfy the but-for standard should be held accountable for resulting harm.

-**Rule:** If there are no intervening causes, the D that is an actual cause is also said to be the proximate cause.
+**Rule:** If there are no intervening causes, the defendant that is an actual cause is also said to be the proximate cause.

 **Coincidental/responsive test: steps**